 CLUB INSTITUTES NEW DISCOUNTED DUES STRUCTURE

-In an effort to help AOI club members with rising costs, the Alliance of Illusionists has instituted a new system to help members pay their annual Assembly and national Society of American Magicians dues.
+In an effort to help AOI club members with rising costs, the Alliance of Illusionists has instituted a new system to help members pay their 2021 annual Assembly and when they come due in 2021, their national Society of American Magicians dues.

 For the current 2020 club year, Active and Junior club members have been paying either $99 per year ($20 for AOI dues and $79 for national SAM dues if they receive a printed copy of MUM magazine in the mail) or $75 per year ($20 for AOI dues and $55 for national SAM dues for a virtual online copy of MUM magazine).